“A budget is telling your money where to go instead of wondering where it went” – Dave Ramsey

 4) shed light on bad spending habits

-Tip: You don’t have to do the budget every month but rather when you feel like you are losing grip on spending or experiencing significant lifestyle changes.
+Tip: You don’t have to make a budget every month but rather when you feel like you are losing grip on spending or experiencing significant lifestyle changes.
 I’d rather you do a budget three times a year than never!

 Here are five tips for budgeting glory: